Breast changes: What’s normal and what’s not?

 When should women be screened for breast cancer?

 ACOG recommends yearly mammogram screenings starting at age 40.
-These recommendations can change depending on family history or changes in exam.
+These recommendations can change depending on family history or changes in exams.

 Dr. McLeod said it is important to discuss your family history with your physician.
 “While it is a common belief that most breast cancers are inherited through genetic abnormalities, most women diagnosed with invasive breast cancer do not have identifiable risk factors.”